drhuffman12/atlassian_status_updater/README.md

 # AtlassianStatusUpdater

+For now, utility code to just look for 'doneish' issues and try to close them.
+(Maybe add more functionality later?)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/atlassian_status_updater`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation